 - If you are sick, stay home, protect others, cover your mouth when coughing and sneezing, wash your hands frequently, and clean surfaces after you’ve come in contact with them.

-A simple lab test can help to diagnose or rule out the 2019 novel coronavirus.
+A simple lab test can help to diagnose or rule out COVID-19.
 If you are having symptoms and have recently traveled to Wuhan, China, or had contact with someone who has, please make an appointment to see your provider.
+Some local labs, including LabCorp, are now able to detect coronavirus.

-There is no vaccine for the coronavirus.
-Researchers are likely already working on a vaccine, though it may not be ready for some years.
-There is no current treatment for coronavirus.
+There is no current vaccine for the 2019 coronavirus.
+Researchers are likely already working on a vaccine, though it may not be ready for some time.
+There is no current treatment for COVID-19.

 - Decrease symptoms with pain medications like acetaminophen (Tylenol) or ibuprofen (Advil, Motrin).